 Transparency Rules and guidance

-Our Transparency Rules apply to regulated firms providing legal services in conveyancing and probate.
+Our Transparency Rules apply to regulated firms providing legal services in conveyancing, probate and immigration.

 The Rules aim to make sure that consumers have the information that they need when they are choosing legal services, so they can make an informed decision about which provider to instruct.